mobb/databits_spr2019_eml_annotation/EML_2.2_annotations.md

 an annotation child, an id is required.
 Annotations at `eml/annotations` or `eml/additionalMetadata` will have subjects defined with a `references` attribute or `describes` element, so as for other internal EML references, an `id` is required.
-The EML-2.2 parser checks for an `id` attribute if an annotation is present.
+The EML-2.2 parser checks for an `id` attribute on the parent element if an annotation is present.

 **Labels**: It is recommended that the label field of the annotation is populated by the value from the preferred label field (`skos:prefLabel`) or label field (`rdfs:label`) from the referenced vocabulary.